keboola/developers-docs/extend/docker/tutorial/howto.md

 - [`WORKDIR`](https://docs.docker.com/engine/reference/builder/#workdir): Set the current working folder.
 - [`COPY`](https://docs.docker.com/engine/reference/builder/#copy): Copy files from Build context into the image.

-Note that in dockerfile, each instruction is executed in its own shell.
+Note that in Dockerfile, each instruction is executed in its own shell.
 Therefore, the `ENV` and `WORKDIR` instructions *MUST* be used to set environment variables and the current folder.

 ### Sample Image